pierre-rouleau/usrhome/readme.rst

                                      ``NODE`` is identified with ``hostname -s``.
 ================================== ================================================================

-As said above the usrcfg directory is expected to be a sibling to the usrhome directory; they must both be inside the same parent directory.
+As said above, the usrcfg directory is expected to be a sibling to the usrhome directory; they must both be inside the same parent directory.
-USRHOME sets the ``USRHOME_DIR_USRCFG`` environment variable to hold the full path of the usrcfg directory.
+This allows USRHOME to automatically set the ``USRHOME_DIR_USRCFG`` environment variable to hold the full path of the usrcfg directory.
+It's recommended to place the USRHOME directory and the usrcfg directory inside a parent directory that only holds these two directories.
+That simplifies your searches when you need to identify where some logic is placed.

 See the section titled
 `The Z Shell Startup, Dot Files and User Configuration`_